IRS Forms

 Mistakes happen.
 Fix them quickly and cleanly.

 • File a W‑2c for each affected employee and a W‑3c to transmit the corrected totals for that tax year.
-File as soon as you discover the error.
+File as soon as you discover the error, and remember there is no procedure to amend an original W‑3, so never re-send a fixed original in its place.

 • You must file a W‑3c whenever you file any W‑2c, even for simple name or SSN fixes.